givemepower8/Phaser3Practices/docs/COC.md

 ### Wall breaker

 Unlocked at TH 4.

-It's on the top priority to develop.
+It should be on your top priority list to develop.

 2 housing space, attack speed 1s, move speed: 24, range: 1 tile